tellor-io/using-tellor-pallet/README.md

+# Using Tellor Pallet

-shows how a parachain might use the tellor pallet within their runtime
+Shows how a parachain might use the tellor pallet within their runtime.